CDEngineer/iTunesDataEditor/ReadMe.md

 # iTunes Data Editor (For Windows)

-Latest update: 2018-05-17 (tested OK with iTunes 12.7.4.80 and Windows 7 Pro SP1 64-bit)
+Latest update: 2018-05-19

-The iTunes Data Editor is a tool to edit the "PlayedCount" value and other basic data of a track in your local iTunes library.
+The iTunes Data Editor is a tool to access your local iTunes library and edit basic track data (including the "PlayedCount" value).

 ## Quick Start